jwd2a/justindav.is/_posts/2015/2015-06-24-the-freedom-of-structure.md

 However, having more structure in your life goes much further than simply helping you get things done more efficiently: structure actually gives you freedom.

 Take for example, my reading time.
 I have 30 minutes in my daily schedule allocated to read, after my morning workout and right before I start my day.
 Knowing that I have that 30 minutes already reserved for reading means I don't feel guilty for not already starting my day.
+I don't feel guilty for not checking my email yet.
 Scheduling that time _give me permission_ to read, which I would otherwise be likely to feel guilty about.

 Money is the same way.
 Budgeting every month gives you permission to spend what's in the budget.
 If you gave yourself $500 to spend on eating out and having fun, and by the last week of the month, you've only spent $300 of it, go have a blowout time!
 Without that structure, you'd feel self-conscious about spending $200 on a nice dinner, but because of the budget, you've got the freedom to spend that money.